cdemetriadis/Thrustmaster-T300-Steering-Wheel-Emulator/README.md

 ---

 ## The Hardware
-The most important thing to rememebr with the hardware is that the Thrustmaster base powers your steering wheel with ~3,5V.
+The most important thing to remember with the hardware is that the Thrustmaster base powers your steering wheel with ~3,5V.
 Everything you use should be able to run on that voltage.

 ### The Brains
 From the very beginning, the idea was to build this around an **Arduino Nano** board.
 I've had previous experience with this platform and the fact that I found some starting points on the internet made this decision easy.